Buddy MacMaster: Career

-McMaster continued to play nights at square dances across Nova Scotia, while taking on a career as a station agent and telegrapher for the Canadian National Railway to support himself and his family.
+MacMaster continued to play nights at square dances across Nova Scotia, while taking on a career as a station agent and telegrapher for the Canadian National Railway to support himself and his family.
 In 1943, he made his first radio broadcast from the town of Antigonish, Nova Scotia in 1948.
 In the 1970s, he played regularly on CBC Television's Ceilidh show.
 After his retirement from the railroad in 1988, he went on to play full-time as a professional musician, often accompanied by piano.
 He continued to play music of mainly Scottish origin, supplemented with traditional Cape Breton and Nova Scotia tunes, and gained an international reputation, touring in Europe and the United States.
 He was one of the first Cape Breton fiddlers to be asked to teach in Scotland.

-In 2005 he recorded an album with his niece, fiddler Natalie McMaster.
+In 2005 he recorded an album with his niece, fiddler Natalie MacMaster.

 Awards

 MacMaster was awarded an honorary doctorate from St. Francis Xavier University in Antigonish in 1995, and in 2000 he was awarded the Order of Canada for his contributions to Canadian culture.
 The Canadian Encyclopedia states that the citation for the Order of Canada read "as ambassador of Canadian music and a mentor to many, he is leading a Gaelic renaissance in Canada and abroad."
 He has appeared through Nova Scotia, Canada, the US and the UK for dances, in concert and in festivals such as the Atlantic Fiddlers' Festival, Cape Breton Fiddlers' Festival, Celtic Colours International Festival, Nova Scotia Highland Village Day, Cape Breton Fiddlers' Festival, the Nova Scotia International Tattoo, and the Celtic Sundance Festival, Utah.
 He also received the Order of Nova Scotia in 2003 for outstanding achievement benefiting the province and its residents.
 In October 2006, he was awarded an honorary doctorate from Cape Breton University in a special ceremony held in Judique.

+In 2023, he was inducted into the Canadian Fiddle Hall of Honour at the 2023 Canadian Grand Masters event in Truro, Nova Scotia.